Sebastian-Webster/mysql-memory-server-nodejs/README.md

 //Create a new database with custom options set const db = await createDB({
-        // see Options for the options you can use in this object and their default values
+        // see Options below for the options you can use in this object and their default values
         // for example:
         version: '8.4.x'
 })